 Does the Edge extension protect all traffic in Edge?

 Yes, traffic routed through Edge can be protected, but traffic from other apps on your device may require the system-wide VPN protection via the desktop app.
-Best VPN for USA Travelling in 2026

 How do I update the Edge extension?